Bucket truck used to rescue riders from Disney's monorail

 A Disney guest told News 6 that the monorail lost power around 10:30 p.m., shortly after it left the transportation and ticket center on its way to Epcot.

+A source told News 6 that four of the six cars were occupied with up to 100 passengers, three of whom were treated.
+The official said one patient suffered an asthma attack, one was treated for anxiety attack and the other suffered nausea.

+The source said the monorail stopped in an area difficult to access off World Drive behind some trees and a wetland area.
+A rope technique was used to access the first car and a ladder truck was used to rescue passengers aboard the second car.
+A modified platform was used to help the stranded guests on the other cars, the source said.

-Several photos were posted to social media sites showing firefighters using an aerial platform to reach the guests of each car.
+Several photos were posted to social media sites showing firefighters arriving to help the stranded guests.

 🚝 Something happening to the monorail right now!
 Just leaving the Contemporary before the TTC.
 Smell in the air like electrical and brakes.
 Monorail broken down.
 Rescue.
 Fire.
 Ambulance. @disunplugged @intercot #tourwithsteph #disneymonorail #disneynow #disneynews #disneylive pic.twitter.com/v0o8YZkOuy — Steph Lasal (@stephanie_lasal) September 20, 2019